Updating Results

 Entry Requirements

-1. Admission to the programme will be subject to the approval of the Pro-Vice-Chancellor (Health Sciences).
+1. Admission to the programme shall be subject to the approval of the Convener of the Interdivisional Board of Studies in Higher Education.

 Dunedin